The Cycle of Drinking and Withdrawal

 ⏱️ 3-minute read

-Most of us don’t realize we’re in a loop — not at first.
+Most of us don’t realize we’re stuck in a loop, not at first.

-It starts simple: we drink, we feel it, we crash, we recover… and somewhere in that haze, the next drink starts calling again.
-We tell ourselves it’s just stress, or mood, or timing.
+It starts simple: we drink, we feel it, we crash, we recover.
+Somewhere in that haze, the next drink starts calling again.
+We tell ourselves it’s just stress, or mood, or bad timing.

-But beneath that surface is a predictable cycle — one that keeps us stuck without ever making a scene.
+But beneath the surface is a predictable cycle.
+One that keeps us stuck without ever making a scene.

-2. The next morning, we feel rough — hungover, groggy, maybe a little anxious.
+• The next morning, we wake up groggy, hungover, maybe a little anxious.

-3. By midday, the alcohol starts leaving our system.
-That’s when the real discomfort kicks in — irritability, restlessness, a vague sense of being off.
+• By midday, as alcohol leaves our system, the discomfort kicks in: irritability, restlessness, a vague sense of being off.

-4. We don’t recognize it for what it is.
-So we chalk it up to work stress, bad sleep, or a long week.
+• We don’t recognize it as withdrawal.
+We blame work stress, poor sleep, or just a long week.

 That’s the trick.

-The discomfort we feel?
-It’s not random.
+The discomfort we feel isn’t random.
 It’s not just “a mood.”
-It’s mild withdrawal — the body signaling that it’s missing something it’s come to expect.
+It’s mild withdrawal, our body signaling that it’s missing something it has come to expect.

-And alcohol, the very thing creating that discomfort, shows up as the solution.
+And alcohol, the very thing causing that discomfort, shows up as the supposed solution.

-It’s a closed loop — and unless we’re paying close attention, we don’t even realize we’re in it.
+It’s a closed loop.
+Unless we pay close attention, we don’t even realize we’re in it.

-Once we start seeing the cycle for what it is — just a mechanical loop driven by chemistry and habit — everything changes.
+Once we start seeing the cycle for what it really is, a mechanical loop driven by chemistry and habit, everything shifts.

 We stop interpreting urges as weakness.